 Primary Care and Worker Protection

-Environmental Protection Agency, MCN's Workers and Health program partners with Migrant and Community Health Centers (M/CHCs) to establish Environmental and Occupational Health Centers of Excellence.
+Environmental Protection Agency, MCN's Workers and Health program partners with Federally Qualified Health Centers (FQHCs) to establish Environmental and Occupational Health Centers of Excellence.
 The partnership program includes on-site clinical training, the provision of resources and technical assistance, and peer-to-peer networking between front-line providers and occupational and environmental medicine specialists.

 Since 2006 MCN has established 13 model Environmental and Occupational Health Centers of Excellence across the US and Puerto Rico.

 Download a description of MCN's Workers and Health program Dairy Worker Health and Safety

 Migrant and immigrant agricultural workers and their families face unique environmental and occupational health risks.
 Work in agriculture is one of the most dangerous occupations in the US.